 Mrs N Nicoll

 Graeme Reavley’s association with BARK goes back many years to the days when Mrs Youngman ran the kennels from Ancroft.
 Graeme is a director of Galedin Vets.
 He lives with his wife Julie and son Christopher and is proud grandad to his daughter’s Laura’s two children.

 Graeme is a keen walker and has, together with his brother Doug, raised £100,000 for various charities, including B.A.R.K. and Cancer Research.

 Lynda Scott first became associated with BARK in 2003, before the kennels were built, when for 18 months she fostered some of the homeless dogs rescued by BARK.
 This in turn, led to her becoming a volunteer in the BARK Charity shop in 2004.
 Fourteen years on she is still volunteering in the shop but now as Volunteer Shop Manager responsible for the administration and general day to day running of the shop.
 She has the good fortune to live with 3 dogs and 1 cat rescued by BARK and enjoys the love and companionship they bring.

 Laurence is an accountant in Berwick.
 Laurence takes a keen interest in amateur dramatics and was recently seen playing Frank Pickle for the Vicar Of Dibley is a recent performance by the Berwick Operatic Society.

 Laurence is a great support to BARK and is also a Governor of our Local Grove Special School.

-Joyce has been married for nearly 50 years and has three sons and three grandchildren.
+Joyce has been married for over 50 years and has three sons and three grandchildren.
 She has lived locally all her life and is a partner in the family’s electrical business.

 She has always been surround by family pets and has through out her life has always taken a great interest in the welfare of animals.
 Her hobbies include gardening, reading, dining out with friends and supporting various charities, especially her local kennels, B.A.R.K. who she believes gives a fantastic service to her local community.